Momentum gauge fields from curved momentum space through Kaluza-Klein reduction: Kaluza-Klein reduction and Emergence of momentum gauge fields

 Plugging in the metric \eqref{FullMet}, the geodesic distance from the origin in position space becomes

-This is to be described in terms of $d$ coordinates $x^\mu$ such that $\sigma_x^2=x^2.$ This procedure can be simplified by choosing the dilaton to be a large constant such that the last term is negligible (a large interval for the extra momentum dimension will imply a small interval in terms of coordinate space).
+This is to be described in terms of $d$ coordinates $x^i$ such that $\sigma_x^2=x^2,$ a procedure that can be simplified by choosing the dilaton to be a large constant.
+Then, the last term in Eq. \eqref{PosGeodDistD} is negligible.
+A large interval for the extra dimension in momentum space implies a small interval in coordinate space.
+Thus, the extra dimension is assumed to be very small as usual in Kaluza-Klein theories.
 As a result, the inverse metric reads

 Applying this identification, we immediately obtain